Animal From Mexico

 The Golden Eagle

-if you have ever seen the mexican flag, you have seen this eagle.
-The golden eagle (Aquila chrysaetos) is famous in Mexican culture, very well know as it is featured on the nation’s flag where it is eating snake standing over a cactus.
+If you have ever seen the Mexican flag, you have seen Mexico's national animal, the Golden Eagle.
+The golden eagle (Aquila chrysaetos) is famous in Mexican culture, very well known as it is featured on the nation’s flag where it is eating a snake while standing over a cactus.
 This bird thrives in the mountainous regions and deserts of Mexico, hunting small mammals with a lot of precision thanks to its exceptional eyesight.
-As many top predatprs, it plays a vital role in balancing ecosystems by controlling rodent populations.
+As many top predators, it plays a vital role in balancing ecosystems by controlling rodent populations.

 Golden Eagle | Photo: Jevgeni Fil